phusion/passenger_apt_automation/README.md

     cd passenger
     git submodule update --init --recursive

 Checkout the branch you want.
-At the time of writing (2015 May 13), you will most likely be interested in the `stable-5.0` branch because that's the branch that is slated to become the next release version.
+At the time of writing (2017 July 6), you will most likely be interested in the `stable-5.1` branch because that's the branch that is slated to become the next release version.

-    git checkout stable-5.0
+    git checkout stable-5.1

 Then go to the directory `packaging/debian`:

     cd packaging/debian

-### Step 2 (non-Linux): spin up Vagrant VM
+### Step 2 (non-Linux only): spin up Vagrant VM

 If you are on a Linux system, then you can skip to step 3.